BulloRosso/agentum/README.md

 ### MCP Server Integration

-The MCP (Media Control Protocol) server is integrated with the main application via the proxy server.
+The MCP (Anthropic Model Context Protocol) server is integrated with the main application via the proxy server.
 Requests to the following endpoints are routed to the MCP server:

 - `/sse/*`: All SSE endpoints (status, tools, resources, prompts)
 - `/sse`: The SSE event stream endpoint